Duchenne Muscular Dystrophy in Children

 In DMD, the gene changes cause your child's body to make very little or no dystrophin.
 Without enough dystrophin, the muscle cells become leaky and die.
 This causes the muscles to weaken.
 If the gene can still make some dystrophin, the condition has milder symptoms.
 This is called Becker muscular dystrophy.
 People with DMD generally don’t have any dystrophin at all.

 DMD generally affects boys because the dystrophin gene is on the X chromosome.
 Chromosomes are the parts of your cells that contain your genes.
-Boys only have one X chromosome.
+Boys have only one X chromosome.
 Girls have two X chromosomes, one from each parent.
 Boys get one X chromosome from their mother and one Y chromosome from their father.
 The condition only rarely affects girls.

-Because a boy only has one copy of the dystrophin gene, a DMD mutation means that he will not have enough dystrophin to keep his muscles working well.
+Because a boy has only one copy of the dystrophin gene, a DMD mutation means that he will not have enough dystrophin to keep his muscles working well.
 For this reason, DMD is called an X-linked condition.
 When a girl inherits a DMD mutation on one of her X chromosomes, she usually gets enough dystrophin from a healthy gene on the other X chromosome.
 But some girls don’t have quite enough dystrophin.
 This causes mild to moderate DMD symptoms and disease of the heart muscle (cardiomyopathy).

 Women who have a DMD mutation are DMD carriers.
 They have a 1 in 2 chance of passing the gene on to each child.
 If a boy gets the mutation, he gets the disease.
 A girl who gets the mutation will be a carrier.
 A mutation can also sometimes happen without being passed on from a parent.
 This is called a de novo mutation.